btkelly/android-svsu-acm-20131120/README.md

 Launch app in command line by moving into the root of the step and running the following command:

-mvn clean install -Dmave.test.skip=true android:deploy android:run
+mvn clean install -Dmaven.test.skip=true android:deploy android:run

 Instuctions using Android Studio